tomysshadow/YAMosse/README.md

 ## Why do scans occur in batches?

 Scans occur in batches of up to 1024 files at a time.
 This is tied to the reason why scans appear to start slow, then get faster over time.

-Determining the size of a large group of files can, in and of itself, take some time.
+Determining the size of a large group of files can, in and of itself, take a while.
 If you right click a large folder in Explorer and click Properties, it can take anywhere from a few seconds to several minutes to discover the folder's size.

 In order to prevent this from stalling YAMosse, files are scanned in batches, where each individual batch should only take a short amount of time to determine the sizes of.
 This keeps things snappy and responsive, and also reduces memory usage by queueing less tasks at a time.